According to statistics, in 90% of cases, the main cause of a depressive illness is:

 Considering the total number of affective disorders, 1% is endogenous depression as a rare disease.
 It occurs to depression of the periodic form with the spread of the manic form of psychosis.
 It appears as a result of pathologies arising in the metabolic process of amines of the biogenic group, slowing down or accelerating metabolic processes, which usually develop during aging.

-he next group of anatomical causes, implies diseases at the somatic level or pathological processes localized in the brain.
-According to the studies, in half of cases, depression occurs during rehabilitation after a heart attack or stroke, 60% is due to chronic diseases of the cardiovascular system, 15% suffer from TBI (traumatic brain injury).
+The next group of anatomical causes implies diseases at the somatic level or pathological processes localized in the brain.
+According to the studies, in half of the cases, depression occurs during rehabilitation after a heart attack or stroke, 60% is due to chronic diseases of the cardiovascular system, 15% suffer from TBI (traumatic brain injury).

 The likelihood of developing depressive conditions increases in case the hormonal background changes (pregnancy or the stage of menopause).
 The body undergoes significant physiological changes that affect the emotional and physical level.
 Often, a person begins to get tired faster, the period of active working capacity decreases, memory and attention deteriorate.
 Such changes are accompanied by age-related permutations: some grow up, some get old, adolescents go into a transitional age.

 The most common somatic ailments include ischemia, diabetes mellitus of any group, diseases of the gastrointestinal tract, central nervous system, liver, and kidneys.
 Citizens suffering from any kind of addiction are also prone to the emergence of a depressive state.

 In the generally accepted classification, it is customary to distinguish the following types of depression: